selkies-project/docker-nvidia-glx-desktop/README.md

 **Change the NVIDIA GPU driver version to be same as the host and build your own Dockerfile.** Change **bootstrap.sh** if you are using a headless GPU like Tesla.
 Corresponding container toolkit on the host for allocating GPUs should also be set up.

-Connect to the spawned noVNC WebSocket instance with a browser in port 5901, no VNC client required.
+Connect to the spawned noVNC WebSocket instance with a browser in port 5901, no VNC client required (password for the default user is 'vncpasswd').

 Note: Requires access to at least one **/dev/ttyX** device.
 Check out [k8s-hostdev-plugin](https://github.com/bluebeach/k8s-hostdev-plugin) for provisioning this in Kubernetes clusters without privileged access.